Patients with a common type of metal hip implant should have annual health checks for life, according to the UK body for regulating medical devices.

-Patients with these implants who have symptoms should also have MRI or ultrasound scans, and patients without symptoms should have a scan if their blood levels of metal ions are rising.
+Patients with these implants who have symptoms should also have MRI or ultrasound scans, and patients without symptoms should have a scan if the level of metal ions in their blood is rising.

 The previous guidance on this type of hip implant, issued in April 2010, advised that patients should be monitored annually for no fewer than five years.